Student Rights and Responsibilities:

 - Responsible for assuring that appropriate accommodations are provided, either by providing the accommodation themselves or by making appropriate arrangements with the Accessibility Services office.

 - Responsible for assuring the timely delivery of the exam, along with all necessary instructions and materials for proper administration, whenever the exam is to be administered by the Accessibility Services office.
-The exam may also be delivered and returned via campus mail.
+The exam may also be delivered and returned via campus mail or emailed.